javirugo/argocd-homelab/README.md

 - Cert-Manager installed in the cluster (a clusterissuer will be managed by argocd).
   - cert-manager will use a cloudflare dns01 solver using letsencrypt.
 I have a free cloudflare account for managing my galluman.com zone, you can change that to whatever you want to use for DNS.

-Once everything starts to deploy, it will be required to follow some steps:
+Once everything starts to deploy, some steps arerequired:

-1. Init and unseal Vault (and setup authentication, roles, etc.).
+1. Init and unseal Vault (and setup authentication, roles, etc as you prefer).
-2. Create all secrets Vault (see all externalsecrets in this repo).
+2. Create some Vault secrets (see all externalsecrets in this repo).
 3. Create a secret in the build, data and cert-manager namespaces for the vault token:

 ```yaml